RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 Test Area
 ---------
 The test area is an area cordoned off by walls all around.
-These walls are also present in the 'global map' which the robot is given beforehand.
+These walls are also present in the global map, which the robot is given beforehand.
+Obstacles are not present in the global map.
+The ground is assumed to be flat and easy for the robot to drive on.

 The arrow on each picture is the goal pose, a pose is a position combined with a certain orientation.

-The ground is assumed to be flat and easy for the robot to drive on.
-Obstacles must all be visible to the sensors of the robot as long positions its sensors correctly, within their specified range.
-Thus if a certain robot only has a laser scanner for example, all obstacles must be well reflective and of enough height to be detected by the laser scanner.
+Obstacles must all be visible to the sensors of the robot as long as it positions its sensors correctly, within their specified range.
+Thus if a certain robot,  for example, only has a laser scanner, all obstacles must be reflective enough and also of enough height to be detected by the laser scanner.

 Simple Goal Benchmarks
 ----------

 These benchmarks test the ability of the automatic navigation to navigate to a simple goal pose in an open area.

-These test assume that in all situations the localization of the robot, aka its pose estimate in the world, is reasonably good.

 ### Simple
 #### Simple 1